 Sales is a higher turnover function in a company with bright lights shining on an individual’s performance as they are responsible for bringing in the revenue.
 Employee turnover is considered the norm.
 Actively recruiting over time allows sales managers to performance management underachievers without leaving a hole in your team and revenue results.

-If you would like to discuss how a consulting recruiter partnership can assist you, please reach out to our office.
+If you would like to discuss how to improve your recruitment processes, please reach out to our office.

 If you found this article helpful, follow us on LinkedIn or subscribe to our business blog to make sure you don’t miss new posts.

 You may also be interested in reading these articles: